Matt Salmon: 2002 gubernatorial election

 Incumbent Republican Arizona Governor Jane Dee Hull was ineligible for re-election in 2002.
-In the Republican primary, Salmon defeated Arizona Secretary of State Betsy Bayless and Arizona Treasurer Carol Springer 56–30–14%.
+In the Republican primary, Salmon defeated Secretary of State of Arizona Betsy Bayless and Arizona Treasurer Carol Springer 56–30–14%.
 He won every county in the state.
 In the general election, he faced Democratic nominee and Arizona Attorney General Janet Napolitano, Libertarian nominee Barry Hess, and former Arizona Secretary of State Richard D. Mahoney (who ran as an independent, but was previously a Democrat).
-Napolitano defeated Salmon 46.2–45.2%, a difference of just 11,819 votes.
+Napolitano defeated Salmon 46.2–45.2%, a difference of 11,819 votes.

 Political activism

 After that race, he served as a lobbyist and chairman of the Arizona Republican Party.
-In 2007, he served as campaign manager to businessman Scott Smith's successful campaign for Mayor of Mesa.
-In 2008, he became President of the Competitive Telecommunications Association, a Washington, D.C.-based trade association.
+In 2007, he served as campaign manager to businessman Scott Smith's successful campaign for mayor of Mesa.
+In 2008, he became president of the Competitive Telecommunications Association, a Washington, D.C.–based trade association.